Taylor Gray (racing driver): 2026: Another win

+On January 6, 2026, JGR announced that Gray will return to the team and run their No. 54 car for a second year.
+Gray started the 2026 season with a 28th-place DNF at Daytona.
+He earned a pole at Phoenix.
+He also scored a win at Kansas.

+2027

+On June 21, 2026, JGR announced that Gray would return to the No. 54 car for 2027.

 Personal life

 He is the younger brother of Tanner Gray, who drives for Tricon Garage in their No. 15 Toyota Tundra in the NASCAR Craftsman Truck Series.
 He is also the son of Shane Gray, an NHRA driver, and grandson of Johnny Gray, a Funny Car driver and businessman.
 In addition to racing, Johnny Gray was the president of Marbob Energy.
 Since 2021, Johnny Gray has co-owned Tricon Garage.
 One of Taylor's hobbies is wakeboarding.